philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 ## Technical Notes

 - This is an **experimental feature** that provides elevation estimates when Peloton data lacks elevation information
-- The calculation assumes all energy output contributes to elevation gain, which is an approximation
+- **Resistance-based calculation**: Provides accurate estimates by processing resistance data second-by-second and only counting elevation gain during climbing segments
-- Works only with cycling workouts that have power/watts data
+- Works only with cycling workouts that have resistance and speed data
-- Does not override existing elevation data when present
+- The calculation assumes a linear relationship between resistance and grade, which is a reasonable approximation for most indoor cycling scenarios

 ## Docker Tags